Tuesday, May 27, 2025

 “Ladies and gentlemen of the jury, I present "exhibit A" taken from a post the defendant made on social media in an unknown county in Texas on or about June 2020.
 According to the defendant: “all (insert race) are cockroaches and should be killed.”

 So after the victim approached the defendant in the gas station and said “I am taking your car” but then backed away having had second thoughts about what he was doing.
-The defendant who, by his own words has been anxious to kill some (insert race) cockroaches, then emptied a clip of DEADLY HOLLOW POINT KILLER BULLETS from his AUTOMATIC ASSAULT PISTOL (liberal lawyers always use incorrect nomenclature like clip and assault pistol).
+The defendant who, by his own words has been anxious to kill some (insert race) cockroaches, then emptied a clip of DEADLY HOLLOW POINT KILLER BULLETS from his AUTOMATIC ASSAULT PISTOL (liberal prosecutors always use incorrect nomenclature like clip and assault pistol).
 The ‘victim’ in this brutal, premeditated crime has five children and was merely trying to provide for them the best that he knew how.
 Was he also a “(insert race) cockroach” that should have been killed?”

 Given some of the thug behavior you see today, it may be your opinion that the thug in a video did indeed need to be shot.
 Regardless, is this really a statement you would like a jury to hear and for your lawyer to try and defend or explain?